scottd018-demos/openshift-static-site-migration/README.md

 This walkthrough makes use of 2 personas:

 1. Cluster Admin - responsible for platform setup and configuration as well as external configuration such as DNS.
-In this walkthrough, the relevant examples are:
+In this walkthrough, the relevant examples of cluster-admin responsibility (either indirect or direct responsibility) are:

 * Operators such as cert-manager
 * Ingress for the public domain